 About The Bristol Rugby Community Foundation

-The registered charity – led by chief community officer, Ben Breeze - works with over 10,000 young people each year and is regularly recognised for its work on a national scale, winning nine Parliamentary Awards since 2008.
+The registered charity – led by community development manager, Craig Capel - works with over 10,000 people from the local community each year and is regularly recognised for its work on a national scale, winning ten Parliamentary Awards since 2008.

-In 2016, the Foundation was shortlisted for seven national awards, winning two – with the Eagle Project scooping the Premiership Rugby Parliamentary PLAY Award and Springfield Academy in Calne winning Best Team Moment at the Dallaglio Foundation’s RugbyWorks Awards.
+In 2017, Spectrum Project programme manager, Kris Tavender was named Community Coach of the Year at the Premiership Rugby Parliamentary Awards, while in 2016, the Foundation was shortlisted for several national awards, winning two – with the Eagle Project scooping the Premiership Rugby Parliamentary PLAY Award and Springfield Academy in Calne winning Best Team Moment at the Dallaglio Foundation’s RugbyWorks Awards.

-Through the power of sport, the Foundation aims to inspire every young person it works with, helping them to unlock their potential.
+Through the power of sport, the Foundation aims to inspire every young and older person it works with, helping them to unlock their potential.